Leominster Woman Hopes To Find 'Route 2 Angel' Who Helped Save Her Life

 LEOMINSTER (CBS) – A Leominster woman is on a mission.
 She just wants to say thank you to a woman she calls her “Route 2 Angel.”

-The Good Samaritan stopped to help, and that made all the difference.
+The Good Samaritan stopped to help and that made all the difference.

-“I just got really sweaty and it was very hard to breath,” says Kate LaBelle is remembering driving on Route 2 near Devens last May.
+“I just got really sweaty and it was very hard to breathe,” Kate LaBelle told WBZ-TV, remembering her drive on Route 2 near Devens last May.

 She knew she had to get off the highway.